 Academic Year (student

-cohort covered by 2022-23
+cohort covered by 2023-24

 specification)

 Module Code 2488

-Module Title Epidemiology for Health Data Science
+Module Title Concepts and Methods in Epidemiology

 Module Organiser(s) Neil Pearce and Poppy Mallinson

 Faculty Epidemiology and Population Health

 FHEQ Level Level 7

 Credit Value CATS: 10

 CATS: 5

 HECoS Code 101335

 Term of Delivery Term 1

-Mode of Delivery For 2022-23 this module will be delivered by predominantly face-to-face teaching modes.
+Mode of Delivery For 2023-24 this module will be delivered by predominantly face-to-face teaching modes.

 Where specific teaching methods (lectures, seminars, discussion groups) are noted in this module specification these will be delivered by predominantly face-to-face sessions.
-There will be a combination of live and interactive activities (synchronous learning) as well as recorded or self- directed study (asynchronous learning)
+There will be a combination of live and interactive activities (synchronous learning) as well as recorded or self-directed study (asynchronous learning)

 Mode of Study Full-time

 Language of Study English

 Pre-Requisites None, over and above those for the programme MSc Health Data Science

 Accreditation by Professional Statutory and Regulatory Body None

-Module Cap (indicative number of students) Max 30 students.
+Module Cap (indicative number of students) Max 60 students.

-Target Audience This is a compulsory module for the programme MSc Health Data Science
+Target Audience This is a compulsory module for the programmes MSc Health Data Science and MSc Medical Statistics

-Module Description This module provides an introduction to the basic concepts and methods of epidemiology, with a focus on contexts and applications relevant to data science.
-Topics covered include
+Module Description This module provides an introduction to the basic concepts and methods of epidemiology, with a focus on contexts and applications relevant to data science and medical statistics.

-an overview of key study designs, important sources of bias, and a critical comparison of different study designs.
+Topics covered include an overview of key study designs, important sources of bias, and a critical comparison of different study designs.
 These topics provide the framework needed for subsequent modules.
-The module places a focus on learning through practical examples and incorporates directed learning, lectures, group discussion, and group-based tutorial exercises.
-Duration 24 x 0.5 day sessions Timetabling slot Term 1 Last Revised (e.g. year changes approved) September 2021
+The module places a focus on learning through practical examples and incorporates directed learning, lectures, group discussion, and group-

+based tutorial exercises.

+Duration 16 x 0.5 day sessions

+Timetabling slot Term 1

+Last Revised (e.g. year changes approved) July 2023

-Programme(s) This module is linked to the following programme(s) Status MSc Health Data Science Compulsory
+Programme(s) This module is linked to the following programme(s) Status

+MSc Health Data Science Compulsory

+MSc Medical Statistics Compulsory